awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 to install O₂scl.
 There are a few options for ``brew install``.
 The option ``--with-check`` performs the build-time tests and the option ``--with-examples`` double checks that the examples can also be compiled and executed.
-The homebrew recipe for O\ :sub:`2`\
-scl uses the Mac OS X compiler clang.
+The homebrew recipe for O₂scl uses the Mac OS X compiler clang.
 Homebrew also supports the installation of the current version directly from the repository using the ``--HEAD`` option to ``brew install``.
 The homebrew installation includes the O₂scl_part and O₂scl_eos